 Distance, 11.5km.
 Active walking time, 5 hours.
 Altitude gain, +80m.
 Descent, -720m.

-Overnight: Hôtel Aitone 2* (or similar) in Evisa on a Half Board basis.
+Overnight: Hôtel Aitone 2* or similar in Evisa on a half board

 Today you have the option of just relaxing, or taking a walk that follows part of the trail known as the ‘Mare e Monti’.
 It is a village to village walk, which in the old days was the only route of communication between the villages.
 It leads through the surrounding chestnut woods into a luxuriant maquis, a jumble of vegetation, a mix of oak, cistus flowers, strawberry tree, curry plant and tree heather.
 You will arrive at the abandoned hamlet of Tassu, a small treasure to investigate.
 Nearby is the village of Marignana, a good spot to stop for a coffee.
 A return walk via the village of Cristinacce completes the insight into rural village life.